The legendary Cold Friday of Jan. 19, 1810 brought such terrible winds and frigid temperature that people talked and wrote about it for generations.

 Several jourrnals claimed the mercury dropped 100 degrees in Boston in less than 24 hours, from 67 to 33 below zero, Michael R. Doyle reported in 2005.
 Though the ice in the harbor did freeze to Spectacle Island, that may have been an exaggeration.

-In 1892, Joseph Dow, in his History of Hampton, N.H., described how some local farmers were surprised by the plunge in temperature:
+Joseph Dow, in his History of Hampton, N.H., described how the plunge in temperature surprised some local farmers:

 …in Hampton, the morning was so mild, several farmers set out for Newburyport, with ox-loads of potatoes, beguiling with neighborly chat the tedium of the slow progress.
 On the return, the cold became so intense and the wind so violent, all suffered extremely, and one man who had rashly left his overcoat at home was only saved from perishing, by wrapping himself in the blankets that had covered the potatoes.